U.S. imposes sanctions on Hezbollah-linked businessmen in Lebanon | Law-Order

 The United States on Tuesday imposed sanctions on three businessmen with ties to Hezbollah, saying their activity as financial facilitators for the Iran-backed group was exploiting Lebanon's economic resources at a time of crisis for that country.

 Lebanon's economy has been in crisis since 2019 when it collapsed under a mountain of debt.
-Its currency plunged to a new low last week, and swathes of the nation have been driven into poverty.
-Lebanon's cabinet will hold its first meeting in three months next week, local media reported on Monday, after Hezbollah and another group, Amal, ended their boycott of the cabinet at the weekend.
+Its currency plunged to a new low last week, and swaths of the nation have been driven into poverty.
+Lebanon's Cabinet will hold its first meeting in three months next week, local media reported on Monday, after Hezbollah and another group, Amal, ended their boycott of the Cabinet over the weekend.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)